 Wild Neon Tetras are found in clearwater and blackwater Amazon tributaries in Brazil, Columbia, and Peru.
 Today, most Neons in the trade are bred in Hong Kong, Singapore, and Thailand.
 More than 1.5 million Neon Tetras are imported to the United States every month, while fewer than 5 percent of Neons sold are caught in the wild in South America.

-Wild Cardinal Tetras are found in the Orinoco and Rio Negro tributaries extending into western Colombia.
+Wild Cardinal Tetras are found in the slow-moving waters of the upper Orinoco and Negro Rivers in South America.
 They have also been seen in other areas, such as Manaus, in northern Brazil, although these fish likely originated from specimens that escaped from collectors.

 The natural habitat of Neon Tetras includes dark water and dense vegetation and roots.
 They favor lush plant life and hiding places with low light, including rocks and driftwood.
 Driftwood also has the effect of darkening and softening the water.
 In the tank environment, you can replicate the Neon's natural habitat with a dark substrate, driftwood, plenty of plants (including some floating plants, if possible), and perhaps a dark background at the sides and rear of the tank.